Geofflac/ERC-20-TOKEN-ROPSTEN/README.md

 Create a file .sol and place the solidity code from the file token.sol in this repo.

 ## 4  - Deploy the contract
-The gas fees will appears<br />
+The gas fees will appear<br />
 ![image](https://user-images.githubusercontent.com/84672157/148502243-3cc523ee-cc92-41d1-a7a9-014851cf02f1.png)<br />
 Once the contract is deployed, the contract details appear in the terminal<br />
 ![image](https://user-images.githubusercontent.com/84672157/148502615-a78d9fea-8ec0-4f01-9141-272be44bad25.png)<br />

 ## 5 - Collect contract hash
-Details can also be seen on ROPSTEND ETHERSACN, just copy the transaction hash fonr remix rermianl inside therscan search bar<br />
+Details can also be seen on ROPSTEND ETHERSACN, just copy the transaction hash from REMIX TERMINAL inside ETHERSCAN search bar<br />
-From there you can retrieve the contract hash<br />
+From there, you can retrieve the contract hash<br />
 ![image](https://user-images.githubusercontent.com/84672157/148503889-e6b2e496-5a91-46db-9cd8-df208562017d.png)

 ## 6 - Retrieve token to your METAMASK wallet